clemsonciti/workshop_matlab/_episodes/03-basics.md

 teaching: 0
 exercises: 0
 questions:
-- "how to initialize a variable?"
+- "how to initialize a variable"
-- "how to do basic arithmetics?"
+- "how to do basic arithmetics
-- "how to get help?"
+- "how to get help?
 objectives:
 - "MATLAB built-in functions"
 - "`help`, `lookfor`"